jochen777/jFormchecker/README.md

 0.0.3 2016/09/29 Major refactorings , error-Messages can be translated

 0.0.4 2016/10/03 More control over HTML rendering

+0.0.45 2016/10/04 Simplified Error-Handling, new wrapper for form-fields, working properties

 ## Remember: Standard form handling WITHOUT jFormChecker